 The Board of Governors is ultimately responsible for the University's system of internal control and for reviewing its effectiveness.
-The Board has delegated to the Vice-Chancellor the day to day responsibility for maintaining a sound system of internal control that supports the policies, aims and objectives of the University whilst safeguarding the public funds and assets, in accordance with the responsibilities set out in the Memorandum of

-Assurance and Accountability between the University and HEFCE.
+The Board has delegated to the Vice-Chancellor the day to day responsibility for maintaining a sound system of internal control that supports the policies, aims and objectives of the University whilst safeguarding the public funds and assets, in accordance with the responsibilities set out in the Terms and Conditions of Funding between the University and Office for Students (OfS).
 The Vice-Chancellor is also responsible for reporting to the Board any material weaknesses or breakdowns in internal control.